fly-apps/vscode-remote/README.md

 Then it runs:

 ```
-fly init $appname --import import.toml --org personal --overwrite
+fly init $appname --import import.toml --org $orgname --overwrite
 ```

-This creates an app with the user's requested app name and then imports the `import.toml` file to configure it.
+This creates an app with the user's requested app name and organization and then imports the `import.toml` file to configure it.
 It places the app in the user's `personal` organization.
 Finally, an `--overwrite` flag means this command will overwrite existing `fly.toml` files without querying the user.

 ### Finding the Region/Creating a Volume